 How to Grow Perfect Tomatoes at Home

 There’s nothing like the taste of a freshly picked, sun-warmed tomato straight from the garden.
-For anyone who’s dabbled in gardening – or even if you’re just getting started – growing tomatoes is one of the most rewarding experiences.
+For anyone who’s dabbled in gardening, or even if you’re just getting started growing perfect tomatoes is one of the most rewarding experiences.
 Think of all the fresh salads, homemade sauces, and even salsas you can make, with flavors that far surpass anything store-bought.
-If you’re ready to dive into tomato growing, this guide will walk you through everything you need to know to grow a bounty of delicious tomatoes, no matter your experience level.
+If you’re ready to dive into tomato growing, this guide will walk you through everything you need to know to grow perfect tomatoes, no matter your experience level.

 Start with the Right Tomato Variety